syncfusion-content/uwp-docs/uwp/CellGrid/Appearance.md

 ## Floating Cells

 Floating cells are the cells in which if the content exceeds the length of the cell, then content will be floated to the adjacent cell if empty.
-By default, the floating cell behavior will be enabled in SfCellGrid.
+By default, the floating cell behavior will be enabled in the Excel-like Grid.
 If you want to disable, then set `AllowFloatingCell` property to false.

 {% tabs %}
 {% highlight c# %}